 General Dentistry

-Published on 20/09/2016
+Published on 08/05/2025

-Dental habits are formed at a very young age.
-In this article, we look at Leigh Dental Centre’s top tips to ensure that your children grow up with good dental habits helping to keep their smile for a lifetime.
+In this article, we’re looking at Leigh Dental Centre’s top tips to ensure that your children grow up with good dental habits, helping to keep their smile healthy for a lifetime.

 Lead by example

-Ideally, your toddler should see you brush your teeth in the morning and evening.
-If you normally do this while they are in bed, try to alter your routine and make brushing a family occasion.
 This may mean you brush your teeth more than twice a day, but this can only help to further improve your oral hygiene.
 You can even let your children help you brush your teeth just like you help them!

-All children up to the age of three should have toothpaste with a fluoride level of at least 1000ppm.
-Older children should have toothpaste with a fluoride level between 1350ppm and 1500ppm.
+All children up to the age of three should have toothpaste with a fluoride level of at least 1000 ppm.
+Older children should have toothpaste with a fluoride level between 1350 ppm and 1500 ppm.

 Make it fun

-Why not link brushing their teeth to a story incorporating the knight (the toothbrush) and the goblins (bacteria) in an epic struggle in the mine (their mouth).
+Why not link brushing their teeth to a story incorporating the knight (the toothbrush) and the goblins (bacteria) in an epic struggle in the mine (their mouth)?
 They will need to keep their mouth open so you can fully see all the characters and ensure that good triumphs over evil.

-You could also play one of the many toothbrushing songs available online or one of their favourite songs to ensure that they brush for two minutes.
-This will ensure that from a young age, your children understand how long they need to brush their teeth for to ensure that they remove all the plaque.
+This will ensure that from a young age, your children understand how long they need to brush their teeth to ensure that they remove all the plaque.

 Incorporate technology